eric-hansen/Notifier/README.md

 ## How To Extend

-The notifiers/Notify.php file gives a good example of what's involved.
+The ```src/EricHansen/SystemNotifier/notifiers/Notify.php``` file gives a good example of what's involved.
 All that needs to be done really is:

-* Extend the \SystemNotifier\NotiferBase abstract class
+* Extend the \EricHansen\SystemNotifier\NotiferBase abstract class
 * Handle the arguments passed in __construct()
 * Do any formatting and such in run()
 * Optionally return the status of the command in run()